AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 New users are encouraged to visit the documentation,
 <https://openplantpathology.github.io/hagis/articles/hagis.html>, for
-detailed information on how to use *hagis* along with working examples using a built-in data set.
+detailed information on how to use {hagis} along with working examples using a built-in data set.

 ## Quick Start Install

 ### Stable Version

-A stable version of *hagis* is available from CRAN.
+A stable version of {hagis} is available from CRAN.

 ``` r
 install.packages("hagis")